İstanbul Başakşehir F.K.

 İstanbul Başakşehir Futbol Kulübü (/tr/), commonly referred to as Başakşehir or, due to sponsorship reasons, Rams Başakşehir, is a professional football club based in the Başakşehir district of Istanbul, Turkey.
-Known for its vibrant orange and navy colors, the club was established in 1990 and competes in the top tier of Turkish football, the Süper Lig.
+Known for its vibrant orange and navy colors, the club was established in 1990 as İstanbul Büyükşehir Belediyespor and separated its football activities in the year 2014 from the municipality and competes in the top tier of Turkish football, the Süper Lig.

 The team plays its home matches at the Başakşehir Fatih Terim Stadium, which has been their base since 2014.
-As one club of six Istanbul-based clubs in the Süper Lig this season, Başakşehir has carved out its identity as a competitive force domestically and on the European stage.
 The club achieved its first league championship in the 2019–20 season, marking a milestone in its relatively young history.

 Başakşehir continues to participate in various domestic and international tournaments, including the Turkish Cup, UEFA Champions League, UEFA Europa League and UEFA Conference League, showcasing its ambition to become a consistent contender in Turkish and European football.

-Başakşehir are linked politically to Justice and Development Party (AKP) and President Recep Tayyip Erdoğan.

 History

 1990–2014: İstanbul Büyükşehir Belediyespor

 The roots of the club lie in the multi-sport organisation İstanbul Büyükşehir Belediyespor (İstanbul BBSK), created in 1990 under mayor Nurettin Sözen when the municipality brought together the amateur sides of İETT, İtfaiyespor and İSKİ under one umbrella.
 The football team initially competed in the lower national divisions in the early 1990s and worked its way up the league ladder.

 İstanbul BBSK earned promotion to the top flight for the first time at the end of the 2006–07 season, finishing in the automatic promotion places of Lig A (then the second tier).
 In their debut Süper Lig campaign they finished 12th in 2007–08, consolidating their status.
 Two seasons later the team recorded a 6th-place finish in 2009–10, the best league placing of the İstanbul BBSK era.
 In 2010–11, under head coach Abdullah Avcı, İstanbul BB matched their strongest league form and also reached the Turkish Cup final for the first time; they were beaten by Beşiktaş on penalties after a 2–2 draw (a.e.t.) at Kadir Has Stadium in Kayseri.

 Relegation followed in 2012–13 after finishing 16th, sending the club back to the second tier.
 They made an immediate return as champions of the second tier in 2013–14, securing promotion back to the Süper Lig.